RobloxScripts00/AnomixHub/README.md

 - **WalkSpeed**
 - **JumpSpeed**
 - **Clear Plot**
+- **Item ESP**
+-
 ## Requirements

-- Roblox executor with atleast 70% UNC.
+- Roblox executor with atleast 70% UNC, Or a executor that can run obfuscated scripts.

 ## WIP (Work in Progress)

 This hub is currently in development.
 Future updates will include additional features, improvements, and bug fixes.
-Stay tuned for more updates!
+Stay tuned for more updates.

 ## Disclaimer